Extremal Lipschitz functions in the deviation inequalities from the mean: Abstract

 \section{Abstract}

-We consider a deviation from the mean in the problem for the class $\F$ of all integrable, $f\in L_1(V,d,\mu)$, Lipschitz functions on a probability metric space $(V,d,\mu)$.
-Consider the following closely related (vertex-)isoperimetric problem.
-Given $t>0$, where $A^h=\{u\in V: d(u,A)\leq h\}$ is an $h$-neighborhood of $A$.
-We solve the problem $\eqref{abstr}$ for spaces $(V,d,\mu)$ such that for every $t\geq0$ there exists a solution of $\eqref{absext}$ which does not depend $~{\text{on $h$}}$.
-As corollaries we get exact solutions of $\eqref{abstr}$ for Euclidean unit sphere $S^{n-1}$ with a geodesic distance and a normalized Haar measure, for $\R^n$ equipped with a Gaussian measure and for $n$-dimensional cube, rectangle, powers of tori, Diamond graph equipped with uniform measure and Hamming distance.
-We also obtain a general result for probability metric spaces.
-Let $\F^{\ast}$ be a family of distance functions $f(u)=-d(A,u)$, with $A\subset V$ measurable.
-For all probability metric spaces we prove that
+We obtain an optimal deviation from the mean upper bound where $\F$ is the class of the integrable, Lipschitz functions on probability metric (product) spaces.
+As corollaries we get exact solutions of $\eqref{abstr}$ for Euclidean unit sphere $S^{n-1}$ with a geodesic distance and a normalized Haar measure, for $\R^n$ equipped with a Gaussian measure and for the multidimensional cube, rectangle, torus or Diamond graph equipped with uniform measure and Hamming distance.
+We also prove that in general probability metric spaces the $\sup$ in $\eqref{abstr}$ is achieved on a family of distance functions.